Baloch nationalism: History of modern Baloch nationalism

 Simultaneously with the formation of the Anjuman, Baloch intellectuals in Karachi formed a nationalist organisation, called the Baloch League.

-In February 1937, the Anjuman reorganised and became the Kalat State National Party, carrying on the Anjuman's political agenda of an independent united state of Balochistan.
-They demanded the independence of the ancient Khanate of Kalat, which was later incorporated into Pakistan in 1955.
+In February 1937, the Anjuman reorganised and became the Kalat State National Party (KSNP), carrying on the Anjuman's political agenda of an independent united state of Balochistan.
+They demanded the independence of the Khanate of Kalat, which was later incorporated into Pakistan in 1955.
 The party was dominated by more secular-minded, anti-imperialist and populist elements, such as Ghaus Bakhsh Bizenjo, Mir Gul Khan Naseer and Abdul Aziz Kurd.
-When parliamentary elections were held in the State of Kalat, the party was the largest winner with a considerable majority.
+When parliamentary elections were held in the state of Kalat, the party was the largest winner with a considerable majority.

-Many pioneers of Baloch nationalism were Brahui.
-Several Brahui and other Baloch nationalist leaders claimed that the Brahui were ethnically Baloch and equal to other Baloch, with the only difference being language.
-Baloch nationalists stated that the claim of the Brahui being distinct from the Baloch was initially a British divide-and-conquer policy used on the Baloch, which was later used by Pakistan as well.